mstn/aah/README.md

 * Put a json describing i18n labels in `src/locale`.
 * Setup your locale and i18n labels In `src/pages/_app.tsx`

-## Adding dynamical behaviors
+## Adding dynamical behaviors (WIP)

+The basic app is static, but we are working on more dynamic services.

 If you set `showAddCompanyForm` to true in `next.config.js`, a button for adding new companies will appear in the toolbar.
-The logic of adding a company is missing, you need to send data to a REST endpoint.
-However, form validation logic is implemented.
+When you click on it, a form for adding a new company appears.
+Form validation logic works, but the actual logic for adding a company is missing.

+You need to provide this logic.
+E.g. http call to some REST APIs.

 ## Can I use your code in my country/town/neighborhood?